anwr673/anwr673/README.md

 - 👋 Hi, I’m @anwr673
-- 👀 I’m interested in ... codding
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning ... ruby
+- 🌱 I’m currently learning ...
+C#
 - 💞️ I’m looking to collaborate on ... programming
 - 📫 How to reach me ...
 967711034318 whatsapp